Jrome90/Fast-Loop/README.md

  * shift+mouse click and drag to try to preserve the loop's shape

  * Edge constraint translation of selected edges or vertices
    * Press X, Y or Z to toggle edge constraint slide on their respective axis.
+    When edge constraint is active, hold down shift to disable constrain to bounding edges.
  * Press S to toggle selection mode.  **Warning:** This just passes through all input.
 It's possible to invoke any operators.

  Supported orientations:
  * Global